On the Power of Differentiable Learning versus PAC and SQ Learning: Full-Batch Gradient Descent: fbGD versus PAC and SQ

 Furthermore, using the piece-wise linear ``two-stage ramp'' activation $\sigma$ (\cref{fig:activation}), it holds for the same $T', r'$ above and $p' =\poly(k,1/\tau,r,\TIME,1/\delta)$ that

 \end{theorem} \end{thmD}

 The above theorems are analogous to \cref{thm:PAC-to-bSGD,thm:bSGD-to-PAC,thm:bSGD-to-SQ,thm:SQ-to-bSGD}.
 They are proved in an analogous manner in \cref{sec:main-proofs-fbGD}, by going through the intermediate model of {\em fixed-batch statistical query} $\fbSQ$, in place of $\bSQ$.
 An $\fbSQ(k,\tau,m,p,r)$ method is described identically to an $\bSQ(k,\tau,b=m,p,r)$ method, except that the responses for all queries are obtained using the same batch of samples in all rounds (i.e.~$S_t=S$ for all $t$, where $S\sim\calD^m$ in \cref{eq:bSQ-valid}).
 Simulating $\fbSQ$ methods using $\fbGD$, or $\fbGDNN$ can be done using the exact same constructions as in \cref{lem:bSQA-to-bSGD,lem:bSQTMA-to-bSGDNN}.
-To establish \cref{thm:PAC-to-fbGD}, we use a slight modification of \cref{alg:extraction} to extract samples from the empirical distribution {\em without replacement}, and thus eventually recovering the entire batch of samples (see details in \cref{lem:PAC-to-fbSQ} in \cref{subsec:fbSQ-vs-PAC-proofs}).
+To establish \cref{thm:PAC-to-fbGD}, we use an algorithm similar to (and simpler than) \cref{alg:extraction} to extract all the samples batch of samples (see details in \cref{lem:PAC-to-fbSQ} in \cref{subsec:fbSQ-vs-PAC-proofs}).
 Relating $\fbSQ$ to $\SQ$ and establishing \cref{thm:fbGD-to-SQ,thm:SQ-to-fbGD} requires more care, because of the adaptive nature of $\fbGD$ on the full-batch.
 Instead, we consider all possible queries the method might make, based on previous responses.
 Since we have at most $Tp \log(1/\rho)$ or $kp \log(1/\tau)$ bits of response to choose a new query based on, we need to take a union bound over a number of queries exponential in this quantity, which results in the sample sized required to ensure validity scaling linear in $kp\log(1/\tau)$.
 See \cref{subsec:fbSQ-vs-SQ-proofs} for complete proofs and details.

 \cref{thm:PAC-to-fbGD} tells us that with fine enough precision, even $\fbGD$ can simulate any sample-based learning method, and is thus as powerful as $\PAC$.
 The precision required is linear in the total number of samples $m$ used by the method, i.e.~the number of bits of precision is logarithmic in $m$.
 In particular, this implies that $\rho=\poly(n)$, i.e.~$O(\log n)$ bits of precision, are sufficient for simulating any sample-based method that uses polynomially many samples.
 Returning to the relationship between classes of learning problems considered in \cref{cor:PAC-SQ-bSGD,cor:brho-PAC}, where the parameters are allowed to depend polynomially on $n$, we have: